We Love —

 Just for you:

 Treat yourself to a moment of warmth and relaxation in the hotel's hammam or with an expert massage.
-You can also keep up with your work out routine while on holiday in the fitness room.
+You can also keep up with your workout routine while on holiday in the fitness room.
+Be sure to also check out the hotel's very own chocolate shop.

 Discover the city by venturing to places such as the Grand Place to admire the town hall, or have a coffee on Place Flagey, opposite the charming Ixelles ponds.